Undergraduate Initial Teacher Preparation Program

 Accreditation

-Inquiries regarding accreditation status should be directed to the Director of the Education Programs.
-Individuals may also contact:
+Inquiries regarding accreditation may be directed to the Director of Education Programs or to:

 Council for the Accreditation of Educator Preparation (CAEP)